dawud-b/soccer_game/README.md

 # ⚽ Terminal Soccer Showdown

-A real-time, two-player soccer game playable directly in your terminal.
-Built with Python sockets for a head-to-head multiplayer experience.
+A terminal soccer game playable in single player or multiplayer.
+Built with Python sockets for a real-time multiplayer experience.

 ---